fsc4j/fsc4j/README.md

 Then, below *FSC4J*, check *Eclipse Java Development Tools*.
 You can tell from the version number that this is an FSC4J version of this component.
 Then click *Next* and follow the on-screen instructions.

 After restarting Eclipse, the FSC4J functionality should be active.
-Enter the following code; notice that `argss` is underlined:
+Enter the following code (File -> New -> Java Project -> Enter name `fsc4jtest` -> Finish -> in the Package explorer (Window -> Show View -> Package Explorer), right-click the project and choose New -> Class.
+Enter name `Fsc4jTest` and click Finish.
+Replace the code in the editor (except for the `package` declaration, if any) by the code below); notice that `argss` is underlined:
 ```java
 class Fsc4jTest {
     /** @pre | argss == null */